TheOrange-cmd/Unsupervised-Moving-Point-Detection/README.md

 ## Dataset Preparation

 The algorithm is designed to work with the [NuScenes dataset](https://www.nuscenes.org/nuscenes).
 You will need to download the dataset and place it in a location accessible by the scripts.
-You can set which version of the dataset (e.g., 'v1.0-mini' or 'v1.0-trainval') in the config file.
+You can select which version of the dataset (e.g., 'v1.0-mini' or 'v1.0-trainval') to use in the config file.

 ### Ground Truth Label Generation